tensionhead/pyBOAT/README.md

 **MacOS**:

-Download the latest `pyBOAT-1.x.x.dmg` file from the [release page](https://github.com/tensionhead/pyBOAT/releases/latest), right-click (or Control-click) the installer and select 'Open' to bypass the macOS *untrusted developer* warning.
+Download the latest `pyBOAT-1.x.x.dmg` file from the [release page](https://github.com/tensionhead/pyBOAT/releases/latest).
+To install and launch, you will need to bypass the macOS *untrusted developer* warning twice by right-clicking and selecting 'Open': first on the downloaded `.dmg` installer file, and then a second time on the installed pyBOAT app icon inside Finder.

 **Windows**